herberto08/plugin.audio.spotify2-releases/README.md

 Spotty/librespot work by [Michael Herger](https://github.com/michaelherger/librespot) and the [librespot contributors](https://github.com/librespot-org/librespot) provides the native Spotify transport/playback foundation used by this project.
 Existing license and attribution files remain authoritative.

 Spotify2 is distributed under the [GNU General Public License v3.0](LICENSE).
-Corresponding source and required build material are published with each release.